Brick Flooring Cost

 The Pros and Cons of Brick Flooring

-Few building materials are as common as brick, and its timeless appeal will likely be around for centuries to come.
+Few building materials are as common as brick, and with its timeless appeal will likely be around for centuries to come.
 However, as with any building material, brick has its fair share of both pros and cons.

 Pros